 Tel: +(5999) 434 8200

-Taxis are easily available at the port, but passengers should negotiate and agree on a fare before hand.
-Passengers travelling on common urban routes can jump on a 'collective' car or van.
+Taxis are readily available at the port, but passengers should negotiate and agree on a fare before departure.
+Passengers travelling on common urban routes can jump in a 'collective' car or van.
 These are identified by the word 'bus' on the license plate.
 Avis and Budget have car rental offices in Curaçao.
 Visitors to Curaçao can walk to the Queen Emma Bridge, a landmark floating pedestrian bridge.
 However, if the bridge is up, a free ferry ride to the other side is available.

 With wonderful art galleries showcasing everything from traditional to post-modern 'Bumper Art', Curaçao's creative community is bustling.
-Don't miss the anthropological Museum Kura Hulanda, which displays African exhibits dating back to 500 BC and other Curaçao cultural exhibitions, while the Curaçao Sea Aquarium is a must for the whole family.
+Don't miss the anthropological Museum Kura Hulanda, which displays African exhibits dating back to 500 BC and other Curaçao cultural exhibitions, while the Curaçao Sea Aquarium is a must for those travelling with kids.

 The Wine Cellar - excellent seafood in a romantic setting